etalu/DSA210FallProject-SleepDeprivedInternet/README.md

 ## Tools
 - Python (Pandas, NumPy, Matplotlib, Seaborn)
-- PRAW or Pushshift API
+- X API
 - TextBlob / VADER for sentiment analysis
 - scikit-learn for ML
 - Jupyter Notebook
 - GitHub for version tracking

 ## Ethics
-Only public Reddit data will be used.
+Only public X data will be used.
 No usernames or personal information will appear anywhere in the analysis.
 Everything will be analyzed in groups or averages — never on an individual level.